 § 410-1.
 Purpose.

-The purpose of these LowImpact Development (LID) Regulations is to protect the public health, safety, environment, and general welfare by establishing requirements and procedures for new development and redevelopment to prevent water pollution and maintain groundwater recharge as provided by the LowImpact Development Bylaw of the Town of Winchendon.
+The purpose of these Low-Impact Development (LID) Regulations is to protect the public health, safety, environment, and general welfare by establishing requirements and procedures for new development and redevelopment to prevent water pollution and maintain groundwater recharge as provided by the Low-Impact Development Bylaw of the Town of Winchendon.

 § 410-2.
 Definitions.

-These definitions are in addition to those provided in the LID Bylaw and shall apply to issuance of a LID permit established by the Town of Winchendon LID Bylaw and implemented through these LowImpact Development Regulations.
-Terms not defined in this section or in the Bylaw shall be understood according to their customary and usual meaning.
+These definitions are in addition to those provided in the LID Bylaw and shall apply to issuance of a LID permit established by the Town of Winchendon LID Bylaw and implemented through these Low-Impact Development Regulations.
+Terms not defined in this section or in the Bylaw shall be understood according to their customary and usual meanings.

 ACCESSORY BUILDING — A subordinate or secondary building situated on the same lot or parcel with a principal building, the use of which is customarily incidental to that of the main building or land use.

-ALTER — Any activity, which will measurably change the ability of a ground surface area to absorb water or will change existing surface drainage patterns.
-Alter may be similarly represented as "alteration of drainage characteristics," and "conducting land disturbance activities."
-A landaltering activity includes the cutting of trees of greater than sixinch caliper diameter breast height (DBH).
+ALTER — Any activity which will measurably change the ability of a ground surface area to absorb water or will change existing surface drainage patterns.
+"Alter" may be similarly represented as "alteration of drainage characteristics," and "conducting land disturbance activities."
+A land-altering activity includes the cutting of trees of greater than six-inch caliper diameter at breast height (DBH).

-APPLICANT — A property owner, agent of a property owner, person or persons, including a corporation, trust or other legal entity, who applies for issuance of a LID permit in accordance with this bylaw.
+APPLICANT — A property owner, agent of a property owner, person or persons, including a corporation, trust or other legal entity, who applies for issuance of a LID permit in accordance with these regulations.

-BEST MANAGEMENT PRACTICE (BMP) — Structural, non-structural and managerial techniques that are recognized to be the most effective and practical means to prevent and/or reduce increases in stormwater volumes and flows, reduce point source and nonpoint source pollution, and promote stormwater quality and protection of the environment.
+BEST MANAGEMENT PRACTICE (BMP) — Structural, nonstructural and managerial techniques that are recognized to be the most effective and practical means to prevent and/or reduce increases in stormwater volumes and flows, reduce point source and non-point source pollution, and promote stormwater quality and protection of the environment.
 "Structural" BMPs are devices that are engineered and constructed to provide temporary storage and treatment of stormwater runoff.
 "Nonstructural" BMPs use natural measures to reduce pollution levels, do not require extensive construction efforts, and/or promote pollutant reduction by eliminating the pollutant source.

 BETTER SITE DESIGN — Site design approaches and techniques that can reduce a site's impact on the watershed through the use of nonstructural LID management practices.
 Better site design includes conserving and protecting natural areas and greenspace, reducing impervious cover, and using natural features for LID management.

-BUILDING ENCLOSURE — The building assemblies comprising the outer structure of a building that enclose living and storage spaces including walls, windows, doors, roof, floors and foundation; also, "building envelope"; "building shell."
+BUILDING ENCLOSURE — The building assemblies comprising the outer structure of a building that enclose living and storage spaces, including walls, windows, doors, roof, floors and foundation; also "building envelope"; "building shell."

 CERTIFICATE OF COMPLETION (COC) — A document issued by the LID Authority after all construction activities have been completed which states that all conditions of an issued LID permit have been met and that a project has been completed in compliance with the conditions set forth in a LID permit.